dvdheiden/dvdheiden/README.md

 # 👋 dvdheiden

 Hi, I'm @dvdheiden!
-I'm a web developer at [@goedemiddag](https://github.com/goedemiddag) and [@vdhicts](https://github.com/vdhicts).
-Most of my time I'm using the Laravel Framework for which I'm a [Certified Developer](https://exam.laravelcert.com/is/dick-van-der-heiden/certified-since/2022-10-03?).
+I'm the owner [@goedemiddag](https://github.com/goedemiddag) and [@vdhicts](https://github.com/vdhicts). as a webdeveloper, Laravel is my framework of choice for which I'm a [Certified Developer](https://exam.laravelcert.com/is/dick-van-der-heiden/certified-since/2022-10-03?).

 ## 📦 Packages